Freshwater Inlet

 Freshwater Inlet (54°0′S 38°3′W) is the small eastern arm of Jordan Cove on the south side of Bird Island, South Georgia, with Wanderer Valley to the southwest.
-It was charted by the South Georgia Survey in the period 1951–57 and was so named in 1956 by W.N.
+It was charted by the South Georgia Survey in the period 1951–57 and was named in 1956 by W.N.
 Bonner, a British government biologist and sealing inspector, because the feature is fed by freshwater streams.